Converting PTE-A scores to IELTS band scores

 How to link PTE to IELTS band scores?

 The table summarises the IELTS and PTE equivalencies.
-It’s based on a lengthy study conducted by the IELTS Partners from 2018 to 2020.
-We encourage test users to review the full report to understand this equivalency study.
+It's based on the results of a concordance study conducted in 2024 between the enhanced PTE Academic and IELTS Academic and was released in 2025.
+We encourage test users to review the full report online to understand this equivalency study.

 PTE updates scoring & marking process